sensu/sensu-docs/content/sensu-go/5.16/reference/events.md

 sensuctl event delete entity-name check-name --skip-confirm
 {{< /highlight >}}

-You should see a confirmation message on success:
+You should see a confirmation message upon success:

 {{< highlight shell >}}
 Deleted